10 Best Places to Visit in France – Outside of Paris!

 Sure, spend a few days eyeing up the Iron Lady, sipping café noir in a quintessential curbside bistro, and learning the art of flaneur… But then drive, train or bus to another corner of l’hexagone to discover another world.
 One that is sure to seduce you with its intoxicating charm and universally appealing lifestyle.

-I have absolutely been won over by the diverse nature of France’s landscapes, so today I’m sharing some of my recommendations for the best places to go in France, besides Paris…
+I have been absolutely won over by the diverse nature of France’s landscapes during my time living in this bucolic country, so today I’m sharing some of my recommendations for the best places to go in France, besides Paris

 Map of the top places to visit in France